7 Ways to decorate a Family-Friendly Outdoor Garden

 4. Composite Decking Boards

-A formal patio area is perfect for entertaining or relaxing and if it is made of innovative Wood Plastic Composite (WPC) decking boards, it will retain its smart appearance for years to come.
-Composite decking from companies such as Ultra Decking is an ecologically-friendly material manufactured from polyethylene and wood.
-Both the materials are from recycled sources which saves energy, avoids adding them to landfill sites and prevents new trees being felled.
+A formal patio area is perfect for entertaining or relaxing, and if it is made of innovative Wood Plastic Composite (WPC) decking boards, it will retain its smart appearance for years to come.
+Composite decking from companies such as Ultra Decking is an ecologically-friendly material manufactured from polyethene and wood.
+Both the materials are from recycled sources which save energy, avoid adding them to landfill sites and prevent new trees from being felled.
 The fibres are bonded together using an environmentally-friendly adhesive.

 5. Garden Furniture

-Heavy duty plastic garden chairs are versatile whatever the weather and only need cleaning with warm, soapy water.
+Heavy-duty plastic garden chairs are versatile whatever the weather and only need cleaning with warm, soapy water.
 Concentrate on adding colourful accessories such as cushions and throws to update their appearance.
-It is quick and inexpensive to make your own cushion covers or look out for end of season bargains ready for next summer.
+It is quick and inexpensive to make your cushion covers or look out for end-of-season bargains ready for next summer.
 Don’t forget to include a miniaturised patio set with a table, parasol and chairs specially designed for children.

 6. Water Features